 When it comes to filling a retro home, the Quilda midcentury modern furniture range at La Redoute has it all.
 Discounted right now too.

 This has been the pick of the big street retro furniture ranges for some time, both in terms of style and depth.
 It increases pretty much every season.
+Although some designs tend to disappear for a while.
+I can only presume that’s a stock issue as many do some back after a while.
+So if your favourite isn’t listed right now, do check back as it probably will return at some point.

 The common theme across the range tends to be the natural oak finish, as well as the signature midcentury modern touches, whether that’s the tapered legs, the subtle curves or the handle detailing.
 Most, if not all the range, could pass for original pieces.
+I have a lot of vintage G-Plan in my home and this is very much in line with that.
+Yes, you could go for modern-day fitted furniture, but there’s something very appealing about freestanding wood furnishings.

 Yes, you get everything you are likely to need for a living room, but the range is also able to kit out your bedroom too, add a retro touch to your hallway and with a bathroom cabinet here, you can also add a midcentury touch to that space as well.
 If they did kitchen units, it would pretty much be a full house (but sadly, they don’t.
 At least, not yet).